-Solari Confirms Benzema Fractured Finger
+Solari confirms Benzema fractured finger

-Karim Benzema fractured his finger in Real Madrid's win at Real Betis, coach Santiago Solari has confirmed.

-Benzema suffered the injury during Sunday's 2-1 victory at the Benito Villamarin, which was sealed by a late Dani Ceballos free-kick.
+Benzema suffered the injury during Monday's (AEDT) 2-1 victory at the Benito Villamarin, which was sealed by a late Dani Ceballos free-kick.

 Striker Benzema fell heavily on his right hand and was in obvious pain as he left the field shortly before the half-time interval.